Royals vs. Rockies Player Props Betting Odds

 McMahon Stats

-- Ryan McMahon has 53 hits with 16 doubles, two triples, nine home runs, 25 walks and 33 RBI.
-He's also stolen four bases.
+- Ryan McMahon has recorded 55 hits with 16 doubles, two triples, nine home runs and 25 walks.
+He has driven in 34 runs with four stolen bases.

-- McMahon has picked up a hit in two games in a row.
-During his last five outings he is hitting .474 with a double, a triple, two home runs, two walks and five RBI.
+- McMahon has picked up at least one hit in three straight games.
+In his last five games he is batting .368 with a double, a home run, two walks and three RBI.

 McMahon Recent Games